-The test idea could be fully realized, which is a seldom experienced luck when testing.
-Unfortunately there is no deeper research ongoing, which would give the basis for the realization of the author's wish.
+\\ The test idea could be fully realized, which is a seldom experienced luck when testing.
+Unfortunately there is no deeper research ongoing, which would give the basis for the realization of the author's desire to open the CF-market in construction by providing an answer to the many sensitivities, published in media, concerning new carbon fiber-reinforced products.